 The solar industry is growing rapidly.
 According to the Solar Energy Industries Association (SEIA), residential solar installations increased by 40% in 2023.
-This surge represents an exciting opportunity and a challenge for solar installation companies like yours.
+This surge represents an exciting opportunity for solar installation companies like yours to expand into commercial markets through organic B2B lead generation methods, though it also presents significant challenges.

 The market is rapidly expanding, along with the competition.
 Every month, new solar companies enter, vying for the same homeowners and businesses.
-For solar installers, the challenge isn't just about providing excellent service; it's about getting found.
+For solar installers, the challenge isn't just about providing excellent service; it's about getting found through effective digital marketing strategies and building partnerships with professionals who can provide solar tax credit consultation to maximize customer savings.
 The feast-or-famine cycle of inconsistent lead flow and low-quality leads that waste your sales team's time plagues even established solar businesses.

 This guide tackles how to get solar leads that convert.
 We'll explore proven digital strategies, traditional methods, and how to build a predictable, sustainable customer acquisition engine to keep your installation crews busy year-round.
 Whether you're starting out or looking to scale your solar business, this roadmap will help you connect with your ideal customers.